The Spring League: Aftermath

 On June 3, 2021, Woods announced that he had acquired the remaining extant trademarks of the United States Football League with intent of launching a USFL-branded league in 2022, with Fox Sports remaining as a partner in the new USFL.
 What was to become of The Spring League remained, at the time, an unresolved question, but according to the initial announcement TSL was to continue, probably as a scouting showcase or developmental operation.
-It was later reported that TSL in no longer associated with the new USFL.
+It was later reported that TSL was no longer associated with the new USFL.